IkeC/evo-league/README.md

 b) A Python-based online server for Pro Evolution Soccer 6 ("Sixserver")

 The evo-league.com website was hacked in late 2014 and all content was deleted.
-The guys stealing my code now run the website PESGate.com.
+The guys stealing my code started running a website which is now defunct.
 It's not fair that thieves can run my code and others can't, so I'm sharing my work with everyone.

 Please be aware that the code here may be vulnerable and you're running it **at your own risk**.
 If you find security issues, please commit your fixes to the project.